Legal Retrieval for Public Defenders: Introduction

-In contrast, existing legal retrieval datasets are often constructed somewhat artificially, e.g., by reusing bar-exam questions as queries \citep{barexam_qa}, finding similar cases given a query case \citep{coliee_2022_summary}, or by heuristically linking preceding context to quoted legal passages \citep{hou-etal-2025-clerc, mahari-etal-2023-law}.
+In contrast, existing legal retrieval datasets are often constructed somewhat artificially, e.g., by reusing bar-exam questions as queries \citep{barexam_qa}, finding similar cases given a query case \citep{coliee_2022_summary}, or by heuristically linking preceding context to quoted legal passages \citep{hou-etal-2025-clerc, mahari-etal-2024-lepard}.
 In Appendix Table \ref{tab:legal_retrieval_datasets}, we show that no existing U.S. legal retrieval datasets contain both realistic queries and manually verified target paragraphs.
 While existing datasets are valuable for controlled benchmarking and measuring progress on legal retrieval, they poorly approximate more realistic contexts.
-Figure \ref{fig:visualization_embeddings} visualizes query embeddings from BarExam-QA \cite{barexam_qa}, LePaRD \cite{mahari-etal-2024-lepard}, and public defender queries, which are separable in embedding space.
+Figure \ref{fig:visualization_embeddings} visualizes query embeddings from BarExam-QA \citep{barexam_qa}, LePaRD \citep{mahari-etal-2024-lepard}, and public defender queries, which are separable in embedding space.
 In Section \ref{sec:experiments}, we will show that training on such datasets decreases performance on public defense retrieval.

-On the other hand, using larger embedding models \citep{lee2024nv, zhang2025qwen3embeddingadvancingtext} and leveraging domain knowledge can increase recall.
-We generate carefully curated synthetic data using a fine-tuned defender query generation model, and filter that data with a fine-tuned legal reranker \cite{zhang2025qwen3embeddingadvancingtext}, which increases model recall.
-If we then expand queries using the IRAC framework developed for legal analysis, this increases performance further and allows a dedicated small e5-large model \cite{wang2022text} to approach the retrieval performance of a SotA Qwen3-8B embedding model \cite{zhang2025qwen3embeddingadvancingtext}.
+On the other hand, we improve recall by (1) using more recent and larger embedding models \citep{lee2024nv, zhang2025qwen3embeddingadvancingtext} and (2) leveraging domain knowledge.
+To introduce domain knowledge, we generate curated synthetic training data using a fine-tuned defender query generation model, and filter that data with a fine-tuned legal reranker \citep[similar to][]{promptagator}.
+We further expand queries in this dataset using the IRAC framework\footnote{Issue, Rule, Application, and Conclusion.} developed for legal analysis.
+See Section \ref{sec:experiments} for full results.

 Our work is a first step toward practical AI for public defense, inspired by current office practices. \citet{ott2022mapping} argue that future benchmarks should emphasize real-world utility.
-In our work, we offer a step towards more realistic legal NLP benchmarking, enabled by collaboratively developing the NJ Briefbank in partnership with the NJ OPD.
-To stimulate further research on legal retrieval for public defenders, we release a manually annotated dataset, fine-tuned models, and a taxonomy of defender search queries.
+In our work, we offer a step towards more realistic legal NLP benchmarking, enabled by collaboratively developing the OPD Resource Library in partnership with the NJOPD.
+To stimulate further research on legal retrieval for public defenders, we release a manually annotated dataset, fine-tuned models and replication code.\footnote{replication package: \href{https://github.com/princeton-polaris-lab/PublicDefenderRetrieval}{https://github.com/princeton-polaris-lab/PublicDefenderRetrieval}}